volterraedge/terraform-provider-volterra/docs/resources/volterra_uztna_policy_template.md

 resource "volterra_uztna_policy_template" "example" {
   name      = "acmecorp-web"
   namespace = "staging"

-  continuous_flow {
-    // One of the arguments from this list "deny_all simple" must be set

-    deny_all = true
-  }

   on_start_flow {
     // One of the arguments from this list "deny_all simple" must be set